twio142/searchjump.yazi/README.md

  to search.

-## if you want use re math
+## if you want use re match

 - the `<Space>` key is a special key when you are in sj mode,it will toggle search regular expression that set in opt_search_patterns.

-- It is worth noting that all file names are converted to lowercase in sj match mode.
-So your English matches should all use lowercase letter.
+- It is worth noting that the re match is case insensitive whether you use uppercase or lowercase in your regular expression